-42. As Accountable Officer my enquiries have confirmed that there are arrangements in place for the discharge of statutory functions and that the arrangements have been checked for irregularities and they are legally compliant.
-Control measures are in place to ensure that all the organisation's obligations under equality, diversity and human rights legislation are complied with.
-The Trust taken action to ensure that the estate is statutorily compliant and that compliance processes are audited and monitored through the Estates and Facilities Quality and Safety Board and Trust Quality Committee.
-The Trust has confirmed compliance with Emergency Planning, Resilience and Response (EPRR) requirements in line with the Civil Contingencies Act 2004 and has confirmed full compliance with the associated EPRR standards.
+40. As Accountable Officer my enquiries have confirmed that there are arrangements in place for the discharge of statutory functions and that the arrangements have been checked for irregularities and they are legally compliant.
+The Trust has taken action to ensure that the estate is statutorily compliant and that compliance processes are audited and monitored through the Estates and Facilities Quality and Safety Board and Trust Quality Committee.
+The Trust has confirmed compliance with Emergency Planning, Resilience and Response (EPRR) requirements in line with the Civil Contingencies Act 2004 and has substantial compliance with the associated EPRR standards.